AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 # Local environment setup with Windows, BLT and DrupalVM

+## System Requirements
 Check if you have the following system requirements: \
 () open your terminal.\
 () git `git`\
 If you do not have git download here: https://git-scm.com/download/win \
 () version control - for this exercise we will be using github.
-If you do not have a github username create one.
+If you do not have a github username create one. \
 () composer `composer -V` \
 If not download the latest version of [composer](https://getcomposer.org/doc/00-intro.md#installation-windows).\
 () PHP 7.3 `php -V` \
 If you do not have php download from here: https://www.foxinfotech.in/2019/01/how-to-install-php-7-3-on-windows-10.html \
 () BLT `blt -V`
-If you do not have BLT add the following command to your .bash_profile or .bash_rc `nano  ~\.bashrc`\
+If you do not have BLT add the following command to your .bash_profile or .bash_rc \
+`nano  ~\.bashrc`\
 add this function \
 ```